vmcampa/LightPaint/README.md

 # LightPaint
-**Light painting in the Pimoroni´s unicornhat with a USB-SNES controller**
+**Light painting in the Pimoroni´s unicornhat with a USB-SNES controller** This is my first project ever other than following tutorials.

 <h2> Requisitos.